 Midland States Bancorp, Inc. 2019 Long-Term Incentive Plan.
-The 2019 LTIP was adopted by our board on February 5, 2019 and became effective upon approval by our shareholders on May 3, 2019.
+The 2019 LTIP, which was amended and restated on May 1, 2023, was adopted by our board on February 5, 2019 and became effective upon approval by our shareholders on May 3, 2019.
 The 2019 LTIP was designed to ensure continued availability of equity awards that will assist the Company in attracting, retaining and rewarding key employees, directors and other service providers.
 Pursuant to the 2019 LTIP, the Compensation Committee is allowed to grant awards to eligible persons in the form of qualified and non-qualified stock options, restricted stock, restricted stock units, stock appreciation rights and other incentive awards.
-Up to 1,000,000 shares of common stock are available for issuance under the plan (all of which may be granted as qualified stock options).
-As of December 31, 2021, there were 585,887 shares available for issuance under the plan.
 Awards vest, become exercisable and contain such other terms and conditions as determined by the Compensation Committee and set forth in individual agreements with the employees receiving the awards.
 The plan enables the Compensation Committee to set specific performance criteria that must be met before an award vests under the plan.
 The 2019 LTIP allows for acceleration of vesting and exercise privileges of grants if a participant's termination of employment is due to a change in control, death or total disability.
 If a participant's job is terminated for cause, then all unvested awards expire at the date of termination.
+Up to 1,550,000 shares of common stock may be issued under the plan (all of which may be granted as qualified stock options), which includes an additional 550,000 shares approved by shareholders as of May 1, 2023.
+As of December 31, 2023, there were 598,424 shares available for issuance under the plan.